Admission to the University

 Los Angeles Pacific University accepts academic credits transferred from other colleges or universities according to the following criteria:

-- The college or university must be an institution of higher education accredited by a regional accrediting body.
+- The college or university must be an institution of higher education accredited by an organization recognized by the U.S. Department of Education and the Council for Higher Education Accreditation.
 These accrediting bodies mandate assessment and other quality control systems that give LAPU a high level of confidence in their programs.

 - Students must have completed the transferred courses within the past seven years and earned a minimum grade of B-.
 Courses taken more than seven years previously may be considered.

 - LAPU can give credit for up to one-third of the total program credits for previous coursework toward a graduate degree.